davidfrantz/force/docs/source/howto/lcf.rst

    force-level1-csd -s S2A,S2B -d 20180101,20181231 -c 0,70 /path/to/metadata/directory/ /path/to/datapool / /path/to/datapool/pool.txt T33UUU

-We do not provide these data in the downloadable data because of file size, and as they can be downloaded again anytime.
+We do not provide these data in the downloadable data because of file size, and as they can be downloaded again anytime using the above command.

 Tip